High-Performance Actuarial Modeling for Faster Turnaround and Risk-informed Decision Support

 This WNS’ Actuarial Proprietary platform creates a central repository for all assets including assumptions, facts, scenarios and supporting data.
 It enables the creation of business rules to extract data and create asset files for actuarial modeling software.
 The solution drives asset modeling through automation of file generation processes to enable risk-informed decisions that drive growth.

 - Automates and centralizes manual and fragmented processes of file generation for accurate asset modeling

 - Enables seamless data acquisition along with data transformation and synthesis through business rules engine for rule creation / management

 - Offers a built-in workflow for approving newly created / modified business rules and process management

-- Provides user friendly interface, canned reports and ad hoc reporting for business users - in addition to audit trail, privilege-based access and Single Sign-On (SSO)
+- Provides a user friendly interface, canned reports and ad hoc reporting for business users, in addition to audit trail, privilege-based access and Single Sign-On (SSO)

 - Availability of actuarial data in an integrated data warehouse drives transformation, reconciliation and reporting